Edge precoloring extension of hypercubes: Proof of Theorem

 {\bf Case 2.3.} {\em $H_1$ contains $d-1$ precolored edges and $H_2$ contains one precolored edge:}

 Let $e_2$ be the precolored edge of $H_2$, and let $e_1$ be the edge of $H_1$ corresponding to $e_2$.
 If the restriction of $\varphi$ to $H_1$ is extendable to a $(d-1)$-edge coloring of $H_1$, then it follows, as above, that $\varphi$ is extendable.
 So suppose that the restriction of $\varphi$ to $H_1$ is not extendable.
-Then, either
+Then, since only two colors appear in the precoloring $\varphi$ and $d \geq 4$, we may without loss of generality assume that either

 \begin{itemize}

 \item[(a)] there is a vertex $u$ incident with an edge $e'$ precolored $2$, and every edge in $H_1$ incident with $u$ and distinct from $e'$ is not precolored but adjacent to an edge precolored $1$, or